WasabiFan/tidl-yolov5-custom-model-demo/README.md

 Things to consider:
 - The script is currently hard-coded to use 50 calibration iterations.
 It seemed to work fine with 5.
   50 is the default, so kept it that way, but feel free to change it.

+  More calibration iterations means more waiting.
+Each one takes 30 seconds to one minute.
 - You may want to enable or change the `output_feature_16bit_names_list` parameter.

   This option lists layer names whose outputs will be processed at higher resolution than the